boozallen/jenkins-templating-engine/docs/reference/library-configuration-schema.md

         ``` groovy title="library_config.groovy"
         fields{
           required{
-            parameterA = ~/^s.*/ [1]
+            parameterA = ~/^s.*/ // (1)
           }
         }
         ```

         1. ensures that `parameterA` starts with `s`

 ### Nested Parameters

-Library parameters can be arbitrarily nested within the pipeline configuration.
+Library parameters can be arbitrarily nested within the Pipeline Configuration.

-For example, the following pipeline configuration would be valid to pass the `example.nestedParameter` parameter to a library named `testing`.
+For example, the following Pipeline Configuration would be valid to pass the `example.nestedParameter` parameter to a library named `testing`.

 === "Pipeline Configuration"
     ``` groovy title="pipeline_config.groovy"